Mission And Guiding Principles

 Intermountain provides a variety of programs and support services to:

 - Children diagnosed with autism and/or specialized educational needs

 - Children and adolescents who are emotionally and/or behaviorally challenged

-- Children and adolescents who are transitioning from one locus of care to another
+- Children and adolescents transitioning from one care facility to another

 - Adolescents aging out of foster and group residential care to independent living